Exclusive Interview: Lee Bains III and the Glory Fires

 by Chuck Norton

 My interview with Lee Bains III of Lee Bains III and the Glory Fires is one of the most interesting, insightful, laugh-out-loud interviews I’ve done.
 And because it’s a little long, I’m going to try to keep this introduction as short as I can.
-I don’t want to loose you before you get to the good stuff.
+I don’t want to lose you before you get to the good stuff.

 Here’s the skinny on Lee Bains III and the Glory Fires: